 The Computer Science and Engineering program at the University of Michigan, founded by computing pioneer Arthur Burks and Gordon Peterson in 1957, is among the richest in history and most progressive in vision.
 John H. Holland received the first PhD in computer science at Michigan in 1959.
 In 1966, the Michigan Terminal System (MTS) was developed as one of the world's first time-sharing computer operating systems.
 Seminal work in the development of computer databases by Edgar (Ted) Codd took place at Michigan in the late 1960s.
 Today, dozens of our former graduate students serve as faculty at other research universities.
 Four Michigan alumni – Frances Allen, Edgar Codd, Stephen Cook, and Michael Stonebraker – are Turing Award recipients.
 Another, Larry Page, co-founded Google, one of the largest and most influential technology companies.

 Our undergraduate and graduate programs are among the top in the nation and embrace both deep inquiry and cross-disciplinary breadth.
 In addition to nearly 100 traditional lecture and lab courses taught each year, undergraduate students experience real-world applications through industry-sponsored design projects and internships.
 They also have the opportunity to participate in undergraduate research projects and on competitive and interdisciplinary student-led project teams.
-Currently, 329 graduate students are enrolled in out Master's and PhD programs, and 1795 undergraduate majors are enrolled in our CS, CE, and DS programs.
-662 undergraduate degrees and 128 MS and PhD degrees were granted in 2016/2017.
+As of Fall 2018, 345 graduate students were enrolled in out Master's and PhD programs, and 2141 undergraduate students were declared as majors in our computer engineering, computer science, and data science programs.
+784 undergraduate degrees and 99 MS and PhD degrees were conferred in acadenic year 2017-18.

 We strive to be a force for positive change in a world with many challenges.
 Through education, research, entrepreneurship, and collaboration, our ultimate goal is to produce and nurture the bright minds who will thoughtfully guide us to tomorrow, addressing societal imperatives and transforming our world through the power of computational approaches.